 After you’ve successfully gone through a few meditation sessions, you should start to feel more sensitized to the energy flowing through your chakras.
 You’ll start to tie your feelings and physical state into specific chakras.
 Now you may want to start concentrating your sessions on individual chakras.

-Do not force this process; with experience, you should find it more or less natural for your focus to drift to the chakras that are most in need of balancing when you meditate.
+Do not force this process; with experience, you should find it more natural for your focus to drift to the chakras that are most in need of balancing when you meditate.
 You’ll find that there are many specialized positions, breathing exercises, mantras, and gestures (mudras) available to help you concentrate on specific chakras.

 Hopefully, this introduction to chakra meditation has been enlightening.
 You should have enough information to give basic mediation a try right now.